joynatalie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Display the laast ten lines of etc/passwd.
 5. Displays the first ten lines of etc/passwd.
 6. Displays the third line of the file iacta.
+7. Create a file containing the text Best School.